 What Problem Do You Solve?

 These ads are famous for these lines.
-The first contributed to enormous success for Quaker’s Life brand breakfast cereal; the second, for the Life Alert Emergency Response pendant, which auto-dials an emergency dispatcher.
+The first contributed to enormous success for Quaker’s Life brand breakfast cereal for 12 years beginning in 1972; the second, beginning in 1989, for the Life Alert Emergency Response pendant, which auto-dials an emergency dispatcher.
 Importantly, they also share an effective approach to advertising: Identify the problem you solve considerately, then identify your solution.

 Many affluent parents struggle to get their children to eat a good, healthy breakfast every day.
 For some, this includes a struggle to resist breakfast foods that offer little nutrition and better resemble candy.
 Likewise, many adults worry about their mother, aunt, or other elderly family member who lives alone and could suffer a fall or other calamity from which help would be needed to recover.